monjoybme/TF_model/README.md

-# Simple utils and model for experimenting with your own images using Tensorflow (e.g. MNIST,CIFAR10)
+# Simple utils and model for experimenting with your own images using Tensorflow (e.g. MNIST,CIFAR10).
+Written for myself.
+I will be gald if you find it useful too.

 Code for resizing images in a folder and split them into train/test directories for further TFrecord creation.